marijnh/Eloquent-JavaScript/07_robot.md

 Most data structures provided in a standard JavaScript environment aren't very well suited for persistent use.
 Arrays have `slice` and `concat` methods, which allow us to easily create new arrays without damaging the old one.
 But `Set`, for example, has no methods for creating a new set with an item added or removed.

 Write a new class `PGroup`, similar to the `Group` class from [Chapter ?](object#groups), which stores a set of values.
 Like `Group`, it has `add`, `delete`, and `has` methods.

-Its `add` method, however, should return a _new_ `PGroup` instance with the given member added and leave the old one unchanged.
+Its `add` method, however, returns a _new_ `PGroup` instance with the given member added and leaves the old one unchanged.
 Similarly, `delete` creates a new instance without a given member.

 The class should work for values of any type, not just strings.
-It does _not_ have to be efficient when used with large amounts of values.
+It does _not_ have to be efficient when used with large numbers of values.

 {{index [interface, object]}}